MileHacker Logo

 • Do not underestimate duration of the drives; roads are winding, and stops are frequent.

-• Not securing a place to stay or car rentals ahead, notably during the busy time, can mean scarcity.
+• Not securing a place to stay or car rentals ahead, particularly in the high season, can mean scarcity.

 • Coastal weather changes rapidly; be prepared for fog, rain, or sudden temperature shifts.